lgc13/LucasCosta_portfolio/c++/README.md

   </div>
   <div class="col-sm-8">
     <!-- Technology welcome message -->
-    The majority of the projects and practice problems in this repo directory have great foundation concepts, that teach all the basic to intermediate skills that any programmer must have.
-For example: data types, creating and calling functions, mathematical equations, loops, classes, constructors, among others.
+    <p>The majority of the projects and practice problems in this repo directory have great foundation concepts, that teach all the basic to intermediate skills that any programmer must have.
+For example: data types, creating and calling functions, mathematical equations, loops, classes, constructors, among others.</p>

-    C++ was the first official programming language that I ever learned.
+    <p>C++ was the first official programming language that I ever learned.
 I was taught it during my sophomore year at Florida State University.
-Aside from all programming basic skills, I also learned how to critically think in order to solve problems, and create algorithms
+Aside from all programming basic skills, I also learned how to critically think in order to solve problems, and create algorithms </p>
   </div>
 </div>